 Crittenton Centers' Family Services Program provides a range of vital education and support programs for parents to help them improve the quality of their lives, strengthen families, and prevent child abuse and neglect.
 The core programs in our Family Services component are home visiting programs called Milestones and Stepping Stones, Parent Education, and our Family Advocacy Center.
 All families served at Crittenton Centers are strongly encouraged to participate in Family Services Programs.

-Crittenton Centers' Milestones Program offers a strengths-based model built on the acknowledgment of family strengths and recognition that parents are a vital component of their child’s life.
+Crittenton Centers' Milestones Program offers a strengths-based model built on the acknowledgment of family strengths and recognizes that parents are a vital component of their child’s life.
 Interactions with parents enrolled in this program focus on identifying their strengths and using them to develop collaborative relationships to support parents in their important job of raising children.

 Services offered include: